-Embedding one element inside another, for instance a nested table can consist of a table that is embedded in another table.
+Embedding one element inside another, for instance, a nested table can consist of a table that is embedded in another table.

 A collection of computers that are interconnected.

-A content wrapper for news items including NITF, photos and other graphic materials.
+A content wrapper for news items including NITF, photos, and other graphic materials.
 It provides metadata information about the contained news items, along with information about how the items are related.
 NewsML is media agnostic.
 It has been widely adopted globally.

-A light, low cost groundwood paper made especially for newspapers.
+A light, low-cost groundwood paper made especially for newspapers.

 Irregularly shaped patterns, similar to oil on the surface of water, that appear in scans made from transparencies.
-These artefacts are caused by the varying amounts of air between the scanning cylinder (or plate) and transparency surfaces as they come into contact.
+These artifacts are caused by the varying amounts of air between the scanning cylinder (or plate) and transparency surfaces as they come into contact.
 The effect can be avoided by applying oil between the two surfaces.
 Some scanner manufacturers also use special grainy glass plates to minimize the risk of creating Newton’s rings.

 The company founded by Steve Jobs in 1998 after leaving Apple.
 Until 2003 NeXT developed, manufactured and sold high-end workstations such as the Nextcube.

 NeXT computers and the NeXTSTEP operating system had a big impact on the industry.
-The World’s first web server ran a NeXT system.
+The World’s first web server ran on a NeXT system.
 Heidelberg’s SignaStation imposition software and OneVision’s applications made their debut on this platform, making optimum use of its support for Display Postscript.

-Astage in book binding where after sewing the sheets are pressed to expel air.
+A stage in bookbinding where after sewing the sheets are pressed to expel air.